 - OFFICIAL CHECKPOINTS: There shall be only one official check point for check-out in the morning, and one official check-in point in the afternoon, which points shall be designated at the tournament meeting.
 Failure to go through boat check and check-out in the morning or failure to check-in at the check-in point in the afternoon may result in disqualification.
 At the time of check-out, all competitors and their boats shall be in full conformity with all rules set forth by the Tournament Director.
 At check-in, all boats shall identify themselves by means of the numbers described in Rule 11 and proceed immediately to the designated weigh-in area.
 Partners must stay together, through the weigh-in process if the team is weighing bass.

 - CATCH AND RELEASE: CULLING OF DEAD BASS IS PROHIBITED.
-For each legal dead bass presented to weigh in officials, the competitor shall be penalized .50 pounds to be deducted from their daily score.
+For each legal dead bass presented to weigh in officials, the competitor shall be penalized 1.0 pound to be deducted from their daily score.
+For a bass to be eligible for the tournament Big Bass Award, the big bass must be alive.
 The Tournament Director, or his/her designees, shall have sole authority for assessing penalty points.
 In addition, the Tournament Director, or his/her designees, may reduce tournament hours or tournament limits for fish care purposes.
 It is suggested in warm weather tournaments competitors keep extra ice for fish care.
 Contestants are allowed to purchase ice on the water.
-The verification table will open one hour prior to check in time of the first flight.
+The verification table will open and scales will open at 10:00am.
 SMALL DIP NETS FOR CULLING PURPOSES ARE ENCOURAGED.
 It is recommended competitors keep all bass in live wells during the culling process.
 Placing bass on the boat carpet during culling is not an advised practice.
 Only non-penetrating culling clips are allowed.
 Proper fizzing technique is suggested when needed.
 For instructions on acceptable fizzing practices please contact Tournament Officials.